daley-mottley/medical-calculator/project-plan/DESIGN.md

 - Bottom tab bar for primary navigation
 - Side drawer for additional features
 - Clear iconography with labels
+- **Update 2024-06-09:** Sidebar now visually groups calculators by category, matching the main calculator page for consistency and usability.

 ## Design Principles